andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 During our mountaineering escapades yesterday we spotted a spec upon the fjord not much larger than a grain of rice.
 If it weren't for its slender emerald tail of churned seawater it likely would have been imperceptible.
-To our chagrin that miniscule grain of rice was the *MV Brittania*, the flagship of P&O Cruises of Southampton, UK.
+Unfortunately that miniscule grain of rice was the
+*MV Brittania*, the flagship of P&O Cruises of Southampton, UK.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2024-06_norway/01b-hike_cruise_ship.JPEG" alt="Cruise ship">